AprilBrother/wiki.aprbrother/src/en/How_to_use_ApriliBeacon.md

 The possibilities are endless - indoor navigation, proximity marketing, automatic check-ins.

-### Do the beacons need Bluetooth to be turned on?
+### Do the beacons need BLE to be turned on?

 Indeed\!
-We assume that most consumers always have both Bluetooth and Wi-Fi on.
-If they don't want their phones to interact with the beacon-enabled apps, they could easily turn off the Bluetooth for all the apps or for the annoying one.
+We assume that most consumers always have both BLE and Wi-Fi on.
+If they don't want their phones to interact with the beacon-enabled apps, they could easily turn off the BLE for all the apps or for the annoying one.

 ### Do consumers need an app in order to interact with beacons?